sig-gis/SEPAL-CEO/docs/module-4.rst

   a.
 Estimations are broken up into simple and stratified estimates, each of which has its own confidence interval.
   b.
 In this exercise we collected validation data using a stratified sample, so the values we need to use are the stratified random values.
   c.
 Note that all area estimates are in map units.
+For our map, this is meters.
   d.
 You can change your desired **confidence interval** using the slider at the top of the panel.
   e.
 You can Download area estimates as tabular data (.csv) using the button.